Last Updated on November 22, 2022 by Dave Farquhar

 There’s an art to Harbor Freight coupon use.
 Here are some helpful tips for using Harbor Freight coupons.

 Harbor Freight has a locking pliers meant to compete with Vise Grips.
 They aren’t as good and the locking mechanism works the opposite way of the name brand and that’s less convenient.
-They’re good for the money.
+They’re OK for the money.

 Harbor Freight has recently introduced a new house brand, Doyle, that’s higher quality than Pittsburgh.
 I don’t have a lot of Doyle tools, but the ones I’ve used do give Craftsman a run for the money.
 The regular price isn’t much better than tools of comparable quality, but you can use a coupon on them.
 At 20 percent off, they’re a nice deal.